tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 .. image:: germany/fiskaly-keys.png
    :align: center
-   :alt: fiskaly keys as displayed on Odoo
+   :alt: fiskaly keys as displayed on CoquiAPPs

 .. note::
    It is possible to request new credentials if there is any issue with the current ones.